 So how do you size your markets to avoid lethal market mistakes?

-In the previous lesson, we saw that these traditional market definitions are flawed because they all use a product as a key variable.
-Jobs Theory shows that that your customer’s are not buying your product, they are hiring your product to get a job done.
-So your customers job is your true market.
+Traditional market definitions are flawed because they all use a product as a key variable.
+Jobs Theory shows that that your target customer’s are not buying your product, they are hiring your product to get a job done.
+So your customers job is your true market -- your target market.